The Supremes famously recounted a mother’s sage advice in the song “You can’t hurry love.”

 If you follow these best practices, you will have a much better chance of making good hires every time.

-- Have a formal application form that conforms to local, state and federal laws.
+- Have a formal application process that include a form that conforms to local, state and federal laws.

 - Have a current job description.